Featherstonhaugh

-Featherstonhaugh (generally pronounced as written, but occasionally simply "Featherston") also spelt Fetherstonhaugh and Featherstonehaugh) is an English surname.
-The name comes from Featherstonhaugh in Northumberland, from the Old English feðere, 'feather', stān, 'stone', and healh, 'corner'.
+Featherstonhaugh (generally pronounced as written but occasionally simply "Featherston"), also spelt Fetherstonhaugh and Featherstonehaugh, is an English surname.
+The name comes from Featherstonhaugh in Northumberland, from the Old English feðere (feather), stān (stone), and healh (corner).

-According to Plum Lines, the journal of the P. G. Wodehouse Society, The BBC Pronunciation Dictionary of the British Isles (1983) gives the primary pronunciation of 'Featherston-haw', but also lists alternative pronunciations 'Fanshaw', 'Feston-haw', 'Feeson-hay', and 'Feerston-haw', although no evidence is given of individuals using these variants.
-Supporting Debrett's Correct Form in pronouncing the name as written is the experience of the barrister Guy Fetherstonhaugh, of the established family of that name: '"It’s not "Fanshaw" for me and I don’t know that any other Featherstonhaughs say that ...
+According to Plum Lines, the journal of the P. G. Wodehouse Society, The BBC Pronunciation Dictionary of the British Isles (1983) gives the primary pronunciation of 'Featherston-haw' but also lists alternative pronunciations 'Fanshaw', 'Feston-haw', 'Feeson-hay', and 'Feerston-haw', although no evidence is given of individuals using these variants.
+Supporting Debrett's Correct Form in pronouncing the name as written is the experience of the barrister Guy Fetherstonhaugh of the established family of that name: "It’s not 'Fanshaw' for me, and I don’t know that any other Featherstonhaughs say that ...
 Everybody repeats it because they like to sound knowledgeable.
-If I'm in front of a judge who doesn’t know me, he’ll call me "Fanshaw" because he thinks it shows that he's in the know"'; due to his name in fact being 'pronounced as it's spelt', '"People always look slightly crestfallen."'
+If I'm in front of a judge who doesn’t know me, he’ll call me 'Fanshaw' because he thinks it shows that he's in the know".
+Upon learning his name in fact being 'pronounced as it's spelt', Fetherstonhaugh says, "People always look slightly crestfallen."